HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/custom_login_filter_sample.md

-# How to create a custom Login/Logout filter in HCL Digital Experience
+# How to create a custom login or logout filter in HCL DX

 ## Applies to